Who We Are

 An applicant must be a physician enrolled in an ACGME-accredited allergy/immunology training program.

-An applicant must include a letter of recommendation from one Member or Fellow or his or her allergy training director, plus the recommendation of the director of his or her pediatrics or internal medicine training program.
+An applicant must include a letter of recommendation from one Member or Fellow OR his or her allergy training director/coordinator.
+The letter from your training director/coordinator must include your start and anticipated completion dates.

 Applicants from outside the United States do not need to be enrolled in an ACGME-accredited allergy/immunology training program; the Board of Regents will consider them on an individual basis.